Peterside07/privacy-policy/privacy-policy.md

 Please note that certain exceptions and limitations may apply to your right to object to automated decision-making, as permitted by applicable laws and regulations.
 We will provide you with clear information regarding the implications of exercising your rights and the processes involved in objecting to automated decision-making.

-10. Dispute resolution

-Our supervisory authority is the Estonian Data Protection Inspectorate (www.aki.ee).
-You have the right to lodge a complaint to the supervisory authority if you believe that we have processed your personal data unlawfully or have not complied with our legal obligations.
-11. Making this notice great

 We hope you have found this privacy notice easy to understand.